forseti-security/forseti-security/_docs/_latest/setup/upgrade.md

 1. Download the latest copy of your Forseti server deployment template file from the Forseti server GCS bucket to your cloud shell (located under `forseti-server-xxxxxx/deployment_templates`) by running command
 `gsutil cp gs://YOUR_FORSETI_GCS_BUCKET/deployment_templates/deploy-forseti-server-<LATEST_TEMPLATE>.yaml
-deployment_templates/deploy-forseti-server-xxxxx-2-5-0.yaml`.
+deployment-templates/deploy-forseti-server-xxxxx-2-5-0.yaml`.
-1. Open up the deployment template `deployment_templates/deploy-forseti-server-xxxxx-2-5-0.yaml` for edit.
+1. Open up the deployment template `deployment-templates/deploy-forseti-server-xxxxx-2-5-0.yaml` for edit.
     1. Update the `forseti-version` inside the deployment template to `tags/v2.5.0`.
-    1. Add the following lines under sections `imports` and `resources` to allow deployment template to create a new GCS bucket to store the CAI data dump.
+    1. (Server only changes) Add the following lines under sections `imports` and `resources` to allow deployment template to create a new GCS bucket to store the CAI data dump.
 Please update `{BUCKET_LOCATION}` to point to the location of your bucket, e.g. `us-central1`.
     ```
     imports:
     ...